 Yet, there’s so much more to Florence.
-We signed up for Azamara’s “Independent Exploration of Florence” Cruise Global, Connect LocalSM shore excursions tour, which provided an easy way into the city and some excellent history and information along the way.
+We signed up for Azamara’s “Independent Exploration of Florence” Azamara Shore Excursions tour, which provided an easy way into the city and some excellent history and information along the way.

 We began our day by crossing the Arno River to visit Piazzale Michelangelo.
 This square, built in 1869 on a hill just South of the historic city center, offers the most breathtaking panorama of Florence possible.
 It’s a view that will make you fall in love with Florence.

 We visited the nearby Basilica San Miniato al Monte nearby, and explored its vast cemetery, where many famous Italians are buried – including Carlo Collodi, the creator of Pinocchio.